 By Angela D. Adams

-Angela D. Adams is an attorney and director with the law firm of Lewis & Kappes P.C. concentrating on immigration matters.
-She is board president of the Immigrant Welcome Center and vice chair of the American Immigration Lawyers Association Indiana Chapter, and she has served as an education consultant for the Indiana Department of Education, division of language, minority and migrant programs.
-She is co-founder of META: Mapping Education Towards Achievement, a post-secondary awareness seminar for Hispanic students.
-The opinions expressed in this column are those of the author.
+Angela D. Adams is an attorney with the law firm of Lewis & Kappes concentrating on immigration matters.
+She is board president of the Immigrant Welcome Center, chapter secretary for the American Immigration Lawyers Association, and on the steering committee for the Alliance for Immigration Reform in Indiana.
+The opinions expressed in this column are the author’s.